railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

   - *Quantity* : For example, a rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like ``worked_days.WORK100.number_of_days`` which will then be multipied with the calculated percentage amount.
   - *Percentage* : Provide Percentage.

-3. ``Python Expression`` : You can specify your condition by python expression.
+3. ``Python Code`` : You can specify your condition by python expression.

   - *Python condition* : For example, If you want to calculate Gross then you can write your expression like ``result = categories.BASIC + categories.ALW`` where ``BASIC`` and ``ALW`` are salary rule categories code.